-Bing Advertising (now know as Microsoft Advertising) has made great strides over the last couple years.
+Bing Advertising (now know as Microsoft Advertising) has made great strides over the last couple of years.
 I hate to slam what is an otherwise sophisticated system, which has proven itself a quality advertising platform.
 Its greatest flaw is that it just can’t deliver enough traffic.
 But, the problems I have experienced with it lately should not be happening.

 Invalid Click Detection